C-for-Golang: Using C & C++ in Golang

 - Performance Increase

-- Since Go 1.5, there have been significant penalties for calling CGo too frequent.
+- Since Go 1.5, there have been significant penalties for calling CGo too frequently.
 However, the amount of calls

 needed to get the job done vary from domain to domain.
 Some C libraries maxed out the amount of tricks used to